fenago/machine-learning/lab_guides/lab_7.md

 In this lab, I cover decision trees.
 Decision trees are very powerful models which help us classify data and make predictions.
 Not only that, they also give us a great deal of information about the data.
-Like the models in the previous chapters, decision trees are trained with labelled data, where the labels (or targets) that we want to predict are given by a set of classes.
+Like the models in the previous labs, decision trees are trained with labelled data, where the labels (or targets) that we want to predict are given by a set of classes.
 The classes can be yes/no, spam/ham, dog/cat/bird, or anything that we wish to predict based on the features.
 Decision trees are a very intuitive way to build classifiers, and